-On the last episode of The Tropical MBA podcast, Damian Thompson explained how his consultancy latches onto customers who are pre-conditioned to spending money.
-His target audience is Infusionsoft customers, which is an advanced email marketing platform that costs thousands of dollars to setup and thousands more a year to keep running.
+In this episode of The Tropical MBA podcast, Damian Thompson explained how his consultancy latches onto customers who are pre-conditioned to spending money.
+His target audience is Infusionsoft customers, which is an advanced email marketing platform that costs thousands of dollars to set up and thousands more a year to keep running.
 And because his customers have serious enough businesses that they’re able to spend this much a year on email marketing, they’re typically OK with spending a little more on Damian to optimize their efforts.

 Who Else Had This Problem?

 I wanted to sell to fellow Infusionsoft customers, and I needed to make sure I wasn’t the only one who thought this problem was bad for business.